-Following our recent discussions, I would like you to be my first Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights.
+Following our recent discussions, I would like you to be the Vice-President for Budget and Human Resources.
 In this Mission Letter, I set out what I expect from you as a Member of the Commission as well as specific goals for which you will be responsible for reaching during our mandate.